 - For the cupcakes: Preheat the oven to 350F.
 Line a cupcake pan with 12 liners.

 - In a small bowl, mix together the flour, baking powder, baking soda, and salt.
 Set aside.

 - In another small bowl, mix together the Irish cream and espresso powder.
 Set aside.

 - In a large bowl, beat together the butter and sugar until creamy.
 Beat in the egg whites, one at a time, until smooth.
 Alternately, beat in the flour mixture, buttermilk, and Irish cream mixture in three parts: start with flour, add the buttermilk, add more flour, add the Irish cream, then add the remaining flour.
 Scoop batter into the pan and bake 20-25 minutes or until a toothpick comes out clean.
 Let cool.

-- Put all of the ingredients in a bowl and beat until smooth and fluffy, about 5 minutes.
+- For the frosting: Put all of the ingredients in a bowl and beat until smooth and fluffy, about 5 minutes.

 - Cut a hole out of each one, being careful you don’t cut all the way through.
 Fill the hole with the mousse and put the top back on.
 Top with frosting.
 Store in an airtight container and keep chilled.